derickr/derickrethans-articles/201408270933-mongodb-collation.rst

    :Tags: blog, php, mongodb
    :Short: mdbcoll

-Arranging English words in order is simple--well, most of the time.
+Arranging English words in order is simple—well, most of the time.
 You simply arrange them in alphabetical order.
 However sorting a set of German words, or French words with all their accents, or Chinese with their different characters is a *lot* harder than it looks.
 Sorting rules are specified through